DavidRaab/website/content/posts/2025-04-21-why-i-hate-templating-languages.md

 ```

 The idea was that you could still generate a full valid/visible HTML that could
-be opened by a designer just in the browser.
-Than a developer could enhance that
+be opened by a designer in the browser.
+Then a developer could enhance that
 template with it's statement to generate a dynamic page.

 ## HTML::Template